Low Dose Naltrexone Capsule (Naltrexone)

 Common Side Effects

-Sleep disturbances
+✔ Sleep disturbances or vivid dreams

-Dizziness
+✔ Dizziness

 FAQs

-How does Low Dose Naltrexone work?
+How does Low Dose Naltrexone Capsule work in the body?

 Interactions